aws-samples/amazon-guardduty-for-aws-organizations-with-terraform/README.md

 ### Detailed Documentation
 #### Components Included
 - Terraform Code *import-org* - to store the resource config of the imported AWS Organization
-- Terraform Code *create-delegatedadmin-acct-role* - to create role for the Management account to assume in the Security account
+- Terraform Code *create-delegatedadmin-acct-role* - to create role for the Management account to assume in the security account
-- Terraform Code *create-logging-acct-role* - to create role for the Management account to assume in the Logging account
+- Terraform Code *create-logging-acct-role* - to create role for the Management account to assume in the logging account
 - Terraform Module and Code *enable-gd* - to enable GuardDuty for different regions
-- Terraform Module and Code *create-gd-bucket-and-key* - to create an S3 bucket and KMS key in the logging account to store GuardDuty findings; also has a lifecycle policy to transition items to Glacier after 'n' days
+- Terraform Module and Code *create-gd-bucket-and-key* - to create an S3 bucket in the logging account and KMS key in the security account to store GuardDuty findings; also has a lifecycle policy to transition items to Glacier after 'n' days

 #### Resources created (list is not exhaustive)
 - S3 bucket for GuardDuty findings
 - KMS key for encrypting the S3 bucket and an alias for the key
 - S3 lifecycle policy to move findings to S3 Glacier after 'n' days
 - GuardDuty Detectors for each of the accounts in each target region
-- Delegated admin to designate the Security account as admin for GuardDuty
+- Delegated admin to designate the security account as admin for GuardDuty
 - Relevant IAM roles and policies for all the above

 #### Templates